top of page

 BIOGRAPHY

 Teng graduated with a Master of Music in Violin Performance and String Pedagogy from Northwestern University Bienen School of Music and received his Bachelor of Music in Violin Performance from Oberlin Conservatory of Music.
-His principal teachers and mentors have included Joey Corpus, Sally Thomas, Roland and Almita Vamos, Peter Takács, Amy Barlowe, and Karen Ritscher.
+His principal teachers and mentors have included Joey Corpus, Sally Thomas, Ann Setzer, Roland and Almita Vamos, Peter Takács, Amy Barlowe, and Karen Ritscher.

 © 2024 by Addison Teng